-I am indebted to James Sansom and Paul Lawrence for providing the majority of photographs on this page, hopefully making it one of the most comprehensive sources of siren information on the WWW.
+I am indebted to James Sansom and Paul Lawrence for providing the majority of photographs on this page, hopefully with its sister page, making it one of the most comprehensive sources of United Kingdom air raid siren information on the WWW.

 Sound is transmitted to our ears in the form of pressure waves often created by the vibrating surface of the object making the noise.
 This may be a piano string or skin on a drum.
 The siren creates sound pressure waves by rapidly releasing bursts of high pressure air through small openings.

 The siren has one or more fans rotating at high speed, causing air to be forced outwards by centrifugal force, creating a high pressure at the impeller's circumference.
-The high pressure air is unable to flow continually due to the shutters at the end of the blades.
-Air can only escape when the shutters uncover the opening in the surrounding drum.
+The high pressure air is unable to flow continually due to the chopper projections at the end of the blades.
+There are an equal number of blades and holes in the sound box.
+Air can only escape when the choppers uncover the openings in the surrounding sound box.

 Typically, a British air raid siren rotates at 2850-2900 revolutions per minute, one end has 10 openings and 10 blades, the other has 12 of each.
 This creates two tones harmonically related to each other as a minor third.
 The tone in Hertz can be calculated by multiplying the rotation speed in R.P.M. by the number of openings and dividing by sixty.